-Trauma Informed Yoga | IN STUDIO
+Trauma Informed Yoga | LIVESTREAM

-Ellie Grace | 22 & 23 November 2025 | Price: £450 | 20 hours
+Ellie Grace | 5-8pm tuesdays 14 April - 19 May 2026 | Price: £450 | 25 hours

-Who is Trauma Informed Yoga Training For
+Who is Trauma Informed Yoga Training For?

 This course is also suitable for Psychotherapists, Psychologists, Social Workers and Counsellors who are trained in yoga and who wish to integrate talking therapies with yoga practices.
 If you do not have a 200-hour teacher training qualification you are welcome to join the course though you would not be formally qualified to teach yoga without a 200-hour training.

-What is Trauma &
+Free Video Resource – What is Trauma &

 Why be Trauma-Informed as a Yoga Teacher